flutter-tizen/flutter-tizen/doc/commands.md

 - ### `run`

   Build the current project and run on a connected device.
-For more information on each build mode, see [Flutter's build modes](https://flutter.dev/docs/testing/build-modes).
+For more information on each build mode, see [Flutter Docs: Flutter's build modes](https://flutter.dev/docs/testing/build-modes).

   ```sh
   # Build and run in debug mode.